-As described in Note 3 of the consolidated financial statements, the Company completed the acquisition of Spinnakar Limited during the year ended December 31, 2022.
-The total purchase consideration for Spinnakar Limited was approximately \$13.6 million, inclusive of a \$1.8 million post-closing contingent earn-out.
-As a result of the acquisition, management determined the estimated fair value of the identifiable assets acquired and liabilities assumed at the acquisition date and recorded intangible assets of approximately \$11.7 million in aggregate.
-The primary intangible assets acquired were vendor relationships.
+As described in Note 3 to the Company's consolidated financial statements, on October 6, 2023, the Company entered into a Share Purchase Agreement and purchased the entire share capital of Data Solutions Holdings Limited ("Data Solutions") for an aggregate purchase price of approximately €15.0 million (equivalent to \$15.9 million USD), subject to certain working capital and other adjustments, paid at closing plus a potential post-closing earn-out.
+As a result of the acquisition, management determined the estimated fair value of the identifiable assets acquired and liabilities assumed at the acquisition date and recorded an \$8.3 million intangible asset related to vendor relationships.

-We identified the revenue projections, projected operating margin and the discount rate used in the determination of the fair value of certain acquired vendor relationships as a critical audit matter.
-The principal considerations for our determination included the subjectivity and judgment required to determine projected revenue, projected operating margin and the discount rate used to determine the fair value of certain vendor relationships acquired.
-Auditing these elements involved especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters, including the extent of specialized skill or knowledge needed.
+We identified the discount rate used in the determination of the fair value of acquired vendor relationships as a critical audit matter.
+The principal considerations for our determination included the subjectivity and judgment required to determine the discount rate.
+Auditing this element involved especially challenging auditor judgment due to the nature and extent of audit effort required to address this matter, including the extent of specialized skills and knowledge needed.